When it comes to living a minimalist lifestyle, here are no rules or requirements. Everyone implements it in different ways.

 2. They don't let others force things on to them.

 A tough part of implementing this lifestyle is dealing with gifts from friends or family.
 The giver means it as a positive gesture, yet this can be frustrating.
-Lots of minimalists know that it is important to tell others about your values, in particular if the change is recent.
+Lots of minimalists know that it is important to tell others about your values, in particular, if the change is recent.
 Do not expect everyone to understand.
 Know that offence is a common response to a discussion about lifestyle changes.
 If someone does give you something you don't want or need, always thank them anyway.
 You are not obliged to keep everything, whoever it is from.
 There is nothing terrible about donating or giving away a present, even if it feels wrong at first.

 3. They don't shy away from emotions.

-This video by Anthony from Break the Twitch is a wonderful exploration of the tougher side of minimalism.
 Without a barrage of logos, trinkets, and sentimental items, it becomes necessary to face up to yourself.
 If you have not experienced this, it is hard to appreciate how emotional decluttering can be.
 Minimalists confront their feelings - even when this is painful.
 It is not easy to disentangle yourself from the layers of possessions which were part of your identity.

 4. They don't succumb to the pressures of society.